 - 20.1.1.
-The late Mrs. Ann Alice Blason (née Colclough) (wife of Charles Henry Blason and the widow of John Edward Rayner the late Lord Mayor of Liverpool) bequeathed assets, to the States of Jersey for specific purposes, as detailed within her Will dated 30th October 1945. - 20.1.2.
-The acceptance of the bequest by the States and resolution on how the Estate of A.A.
+The late Mrs. Ann Alice Blason, née Colclough (wife of Charles Henry Blason and widow of John Edward Rayner, the late Lord Mayor of Liverpool), bequeathed assets to the States of Jersey for specific purposes, as detailed within her Will dated 30th October 1945. - 20.1.2.
+The acceptance of the bequest by the States and the resolution on how the Estate of A.A.
 Rayner Fund was to be administered was expressed in R&O.2536 which was adopted by the States on 16th November 1949. - 20.1.3.
 In 2001 the States approved amendments to the objects of the Estate of A.A.
-Rayner Fund (P.38/2001 dated 27th March 2001 raised by Finance and Economics Committee (now the Minister)), as the view was that the initial objectives of the Fund had been over taken with time and events.
-The revised objectives are as follows - - 20.1.4.
-"1) the provision of pecuniary relief to needy persons residing in Jersey; and 2) such other objectives or purposes of a charitable or philanthropic nature as the States may hereafter in their absolute discretion determine." - 20.1.5.
+Rayner Fund (P.38/2001 dated 27th March 2001, lodged by the Finance and Economics Committee (now the Minister)), as the view was that the initial objectives of the Fund had been overtaken by time and events.
+The revised objectives are as follows -

+"1) the provision of pecuniary relief to needy persons residing in Jersey; and 2) such other objectives or purposes of a charitable or philanthropic nature as the States may hereafter in their absolute discretion determine."

+- 20.1.4.
 P.38/2001 also made amendments to the administration of the Estate of A.A.
 Rayner Fund, thus rescinding R&O.2536 and a later act dated 11th September 1979.
-Under P.38/2001, the Fund's income is now administered by a Delegation which consists of 4 Jurats of the Royal Court of Jersey. - 20.1.6.
+Under P.38/2001, the Fund's income is now administered by a Delegation consisting of 4 Jurats of the Royal Court of Jersey. - 20.1.5.
 The Minister (formerly the Finance and Economics Committee) is responsible for any changes to the investment of the Estate of A.A.
-Rayner Fund after consultation with the Delegation. - 20.1.7.
-Day to day administration and accounting is the responsibility of the States Treasury and Exchequer (formerly the Treasury and Resources Department). - 20.1.8.
+Rayner Fund after consultation with the Delegation. - 20.1.6.
+Day-to-day administration and accounting are the responsibility of the States Treasury and Exchequer (formerly the Treasury and Resources Department). - 20.1.7.
 The Will bequeaths the income of the Estate of A.A.
-Rayner Fund to be used for its objectives and further gives the States discretion to distribute capital to an amount not exceeding one half of the total capital of the Fund.
-In practice all bequeaths historically have only been made out the income.
+Rayner Fund to be used for its objectives, and further gives the States discretion to distribute capital to an amount not exceeding one half of the total capital of the Fund.
+In practice, all bequests have historically only been made out of the income.